This is not my body.

 Whether it’s scars from surgery, body parts that have been removed, loss of hair, weight gain or weight loss, body image is a common theme among cancer patients.

 I know what to do.
 This is one instance where I do know the cure.
+I simply need to get moving again.
 Unlike two people currently in my network who are facing active treatment without a sure cure.
 Or perhaps without any cure.

 For this moment, I am grateful for my relative health.
 I know to be here, now.
 Be grateful for this day, this moment in time where all is well.
 I also know what my body needs and I’m capable of providing it, even if I’ve shunned this effort for some time now.